Parallelisation of partial differential equations via representation theory

-A more realistic goal is constructing effective numerics directly for polynomial bases associated with special classes of irreducible representations, such as the trivial and sign representations of $S_n$ corresponding to computing Bosons and Fermions.
-Note that approximating potentials invariant with respect to permutations by symmetric polynomials is an active research results with effective schemes recently introduced \cite{bachmayr2024polynomial}.
-Such techniques have the potential to overcome the curse of dimensionality: the number of symmetric polynomials of degree-$p$ in dimension $d$ correspond to partitions of $p$ with $d$ rows, which grows only algebraically as $p$ or $d$ become large.
+\addition{We explored the utilisation of these techniques for higher-dimensional Schr\"odinger equations where the potential for parallelisation and dimension reduction grows with the dimension, particularly for the special cases of Bosons and (spinless) Fermions which have invariance and anti-invariance properties.} Note that approximating potentials invariant with respect to permutations by symmetric polynomials is an active research area with effective schemes recently introduced \cite{bachmayr2024polynomial}.
+Such techniques have \addition{serious} potential to overcome the curse of dimensionality, \addition{though better techniques for constructing the resulting discretisation are needed to avoid prohibitively expensive pre-computation.}

-Finally, a straightforward extension is to vector-valued PDEs like Maxwell's equation.
-While we focussed on scalar bases and partial differential equations everything translates to the vector case if we modify the notation of symmetry-adapted according to the principle of {\it equivariance}, that is, a {\it vector symmetry-respecting basis} $\bfp : \Omega \rightarrow \bbR^{n \times d}$ would satisfy

-and decomposing $\rho$ leads to a vector symmetry-adapted basis.
-Weak formulations involving gradients, divergence, and curl operators are then intertwining matrices by very similar arguments to \lmref{intertwiningstiff}.
+A straightforward extension is to vector-valued PDEs like Maxwell's equation, \addition{where the potential for efficiency gains in spectral methods is significant}.
+While we focussed on scalar \addition{PDEs} everything translates to the vector case if we modify the notion of a symmetry-adapted basis according to the principle of {\it equivariance}, that is, a {\it vector symmetry-respecting basis} $\bfp : \Omega \rightarrow \bbR^{n \times d}$ would satisfy $ \bfp(g \bfx) g = \rho(g) \bfp(\bfx) $ and decomposing $\rho$ \addition{would produce} a vector symmetry-adapted basis.
+Weak formulations involving gradients, divergence, and curl operators \addition{give rise to} intertwining matrices by very similar arguments to \lmref{intertwiningstiff}.
 Another example are Sturm--Liouville operators: if we have a matrix-valued function $A : \Omega \rightarrow \bbR^{d \times d}$ that is equivariant in the sense that, for all $g \in G$,

-then an operator such as $\ip<\nabla v, A \nabla u>$ will also be an intertwining operator.
+then \addition{discretising} an operator such as $\ip<\nabla v, A \nabla u>$ will also be an intertwining \addition{matrix}.
 In all these cases Schur's lemma will guarantee that a discretisation automatically decouples according to the sum of the dimensions of the irreducible representations.

+\addition{Finally, while at first glance these techniques appear limited to linear PDEs on highly specialised geometries and variable coefficients, it is possible that these simple problems may prove to be effective tools in preconditioners for more general PDEs.
+We point to recent work on Vertex Star Preconditioners by Brubeck and Farrell \cite{Brubeck2022} where parallelisable high-order numerical methods for simple (constant coefficient) PDEs are used to precondition more general problems.
+The proposed parallelisable techniques would widen the pool of preconditioners to allow variable coefficients with symmetry, though at this point the idea is merely speculative. }